 In the mid-1920s, F.O.
 Warner, a developer from Los Angeles, bought up nearby land to develop it as a resort.
 However, a campaign began in 1928 to establish a state park at Russian Gulch.
 The state acquired the land in 1933, and it officially became Russian Gulch State Park in 1934.
 Russian Gulch SMCA was designated as an MPA in 2012.

 Russian Gulch SMCA is adjacent to Russian Gulch State Park, which offers more than 1,000 acres to explore.
 Parking and restrooms are available next to Russian Gulch Beach, just off of Highway 1.
 The beach area in the narrow bay at the mouth of the Russian Gulch Creek is a great spot for beachcombing and picnics.
 Kayaking is a popular activity here, as kayaks can be launched easily from the beach.
-The rocky headlands are composed of caves, tunnels, rock walls, and inlets, which are popular sites for exploring.
+The rocky headlands' caves, tunnels, rock walls, and inlets are popular sites for exploration.

 Protected from the strong currents of the open ocean and offering an easy beach entry, Russian Gulch is a popular scuba diving spot.
 Recreational take is permitted in accordance with current regulations within Russian Gulch SMCA and anglers and spear fishermen may try their luck for abundant lingcod and rockfish.

 Coastal trails along the northern and southern headlands offer spectacular views of the SMCA.
 One of the most famous sites is the Devil's Punchbowl, a 60-foot-deep and 100-foot-wide blowhole.
-Visitors can watch the ocean water roll in and out of this blowhole, formed by a collapsed sea arch, which creates a booming echo during high tide.
+Visitors can watch ocean water roll in and out of this blowhole, formed by a collapsed sea arch, and listen to the booming echo that blasts from the blowhole during high tide.
 The headlands are also a great spot for sunset picnics and offer a prime vantage point for whale watching from December to April.